Stay Connected to RHI for Your Ongoing Health & Wellness

 What: LYB is a six-week gentle yoga and meditation program.
 It is designed to build community and foster resilience.
 Each class follows a similar structure: 10 minutes of breathing exercises to calm and focus the mind, 45 minutes of gentle yoga to improve strength and balance, 15 minutes of guide meditation, and 20 minutes of facilitated discussion based on empowering themes.

-When: The LYB program is 90 minutes a week for 6 weeks and is held in the evenings at the RHI Northwest Brain Injury Center.
+When: The LYB program is 90 minutes a week for 6 weeks beginning January 12th at 6 PM EST through a Zoom link received after sign-up.

 How: For additional information about the Love Your Brain Yoga program, contact Wendy Waldman at (317) 410-3532 or firstname.lastname@example.org.
 Classes are limited to 6 participants and up to 6 caregivers.
 Use the link: LYB Eligibility Form to reserve your space.